Ingrid Vang Nyman

 17 October–16 May 2021

 In the mid-20th century, the Danish artist Ingrid Vang Nyman revolutionized children’s book illustrations.
 But in exactly what way, and who was she?
-This autumn, the Gothenburg Museum of Art presents a comprehensive exhibition that shows the range of Vang Nyman’s oeuvre.
+The Gothenburg Museum of Art presented a comprehensive exhibition that shows the range of Vang Nyman’s oeuvre.

 Ingrid Vang Nyman was born in Denmark in 1916, and came to live alternately in Denmark and Sweden.
 Her ambition was to become an artist, and she worked in many different techniques.
 She is most renowned for her illustrations for the children’s books of Astrid Lindgren.
 In 1945, her depiction of Pippi Longstocking led to a major breakthrough for her.
 Prior to Vang Nyman’s pictures for Lindgren’s books, children’s book illustrations were often quite sanitized.
 Children were squeaky clean and perfectly dressed, and the perspective of the images was correct.
 Vang Nyman’s pictures defied convention.
 Her illustrations are unsentimental, humorous and direct.
 Children can appear slightly dirty and worse for wear, they laugh out loud and rollick.
 The contours in her drawings are heavily emphasized, and at times the images contain a mix of different perspectives.